Harold Innis: Late career and death

 In 1946, Innis was elected president of the Royal Society of Canada, the country's senior body of scientists and scholars.
 The same year, he served on the Manitoba Royal Commission on Adult Education and published Political Economy in the Modern State, a collection of his speeches and essays that reflected both his staples research and his new work in communications.
 In 1947, Innis was appointed the University of Toronto's dean of graduate studies.
 In 1948, he delivered lectures at the University of London and Nottingham University.
 He was elected an International Member of the American Philosophical Society that same year.
 He also gave the prestigious Beit lectures at Oxford, later published in his book Empire and Communications.
 In 1949, Innis was appointed as a commissioner on the federal government's Royal Commission on Transportation, a position that involved extensive travel at a time when his health was starting to fail.
 The last decade of his career, during which he worked on his communications studies, was an unhappy time for Innis.
 He was academically isolated because his colleagues in economics could not fathom how the new work related to his pioneering research in staples theory.
 Biographer John Watson writes that "the almost complete lack of positive response to the communications works, contributed to his sense of overwork and depression."

 Innis died of prostate cancer on November 8, 1952, a few days after his 58th birthday.
 In commemoration, Innis College at the University of Toronto and Innis Library at McMaster University were named in his honour.

-Following his premature death, Innis' significance increasingly deepened as scholars in several academic disciplines continued to build upon his writings.
+Following his premature death, Innis's significance increasingly deepened as scholars in several academic disciplines continued to build upon his writings.
 Marshall Poe's general media theory that proposes two sub-theories were inspired by Innis.
-Douglas C. North expanded on Innis' "vent for surplus" theory of economic development by applying it to regional development in the United States and underdeveloped countries.
+Douglas C. North expanded on Innis's "vent for surplus" theory of economic development by applying it to regional development in the United States and underdeveloped countries.
 In addition, James W. Carey adopted Innis as a "reference point in his conception of two models of communication."